Hello again my friends!

 If a mix is muddy, meaning that the individual instruments are not clearly defined, mastering cannot fix this issue.
 Mastering can only enhance the clarity that is already present in the mix.
 If the mix is muddy, mastering will only make the problem more apparent.
 You don’t have the options at your disposal when you are at the mastering stage, working with a fully mixed down stereo audio file, to be able to fix the problems that are making a mix fundamentally muddy.

 If there is too much boxiness in your kick drum, or too much low end mud in your bass guitar, and those two elements are combining to make your mix a muddy mess, then mastering is not the time to fix that issue.
 The only way to effectively remove mud from elements in a mix, and make sure that nothing is unnecessarily masking an element that needs to be featured, is to do that in the mixing stage when you are working at the multitrack level.
-Once the mix has been fully mixed down to a stereo audio file your mastering engineer will not be able to fix these issues.
-The only fix is for them to send it back to mixing to have those things sorted out before they do the work they are going to do.

 2. Mastering Cannot Fix Frequency Imbalances